asaraydar/twitter-clone/README.md

 # Twitter Clone with ReactJS
-not responsive
+NOT RESPONSIVE

 A small web app that imitate the desktop web version of twitter site, you can tweet as a single user.

 Twitter Clone Demo Link

-You can watch the site here Click Me
+You can watch the site here

 Topics